 With easy off-road trails, the Gibbston Valley wine trail is great for beginners and suitable for young families with children.
-Use a local bike hire company such as Around the Basin.
+Use a local bike hire company such as Around the Basin, and design your own wine tour.
 There is a selection of packages available to suit your needs.
-From how long you would like to bike and where to go and see.
+All of the cellar doors are located right along the wine trail.
 Book a self-guided tour to allow yourself time to explore.
-Riding at your own pace is especially a great option when towing children.
+Riding at your own pace is a great option when towing children.
 Whether you want a casual day of riding or a day of wine tasting, go at your own pace and speed.

 Family-Friendly Wineries to Stop At